metio/terraform-provider-k8s/docs/data-sources/mariadb_mmontes_io_restore_v1alpha1_manifest.md

 page_title: "k8s_mariadb_mmontes_io_restore_v1alpha1_manifest Data Source - terraform-provider-k8s"
 subcategory: "mariadb.mmontes.io"
 description: |-
-  Restore is the Schema for the restores API
+  Restore is the Schema for the restores API.
+It is used to define restore jobs and its restoration source.
 ---

 # k8s_mariadb_mmontes_io_restore_v1alpha1_manifest (Data Source)

-Restore is the Schema for the restores API
+Restore is the Schema for the restores API.
+It is used to define restore jobs and its restoration source.

 ## Example Usage